NYC’s Balkan eating places share culture

 The cuisine itself

-With meals that are rooted in culture, eating place menus come from family recipes.
-Most recipes are from mother Esma at Jordan, which she discovered from her mother, grandmother, and different relatives.
-Medunjanin-Ismajli’s grandfather (Esma’s father) additionally owned a pastry save in their domestic us of a, so some of the conventional pastries like tulumba (a conventional fried dough dipped in a sweet syrup) and shampita (“sweet egg whites whipped to perfection on a skinny yellow cake crust”) are his recipes.
+With meals rooted in culture, eating place menus come from family recipes.
+Most recipes are from Mother Esma in Jordan, which she discovered from her mother, grandmother, and different relatives.
+Medunjanin-Ismajli’s grandfather (Esma’s father) additionally owned a pastry saved for their domestic use.
+Hence, some of the conventional pastries like tulumba (a traditional fried dough dipped in a sweet syrup) and shampita (“sweet egg whites whipped to perfection on a skinny yellow cake crust”) are his recipes.

 Share